Day 1: Arrive Kathmandu/stay at hotel

 Day 4: Kathmandu to Pokhara (210km, 5-6 hour drive)

-This morning you will be drive to Pokhara.
-Enjoy breathtaking view along the way, arriving by afternoon at Pokhara.
+This morning you will drive to Pokhara.
+Enjoy breathtaking view along the way and arrive at Pokhara by evening.
 A Pokhara lakeside village sits, "front row center" to one of the most beautiful Himalayan panoramas in the world.
-The Annapurna and famous "Fishtail" mountain peak of Machapuchhre tower over the tropical setting of Pokhara and the time you will spend there will be the unforgettable highlight of your trip.
-Take boat ride in Phewa Lake and visit the Tal Barahi Temple located in the middle of the lake.
-Night in Pokhara
+The Annapurna and famous "Fishtail" mountain peak of Machapuchhre tower are over the tropical setting of Pokhara and the time that you will spend there will be the unforgettable highlight of your trip.
+Take boat ride in Phewa Lake and visit the Tal Barahi Temple located in the middle of the lake; night in Pokhara.
+Night in hotel.

 Day 5: Visit villages around Pokhara

 Today you will visit villages around Pokhara along Begnas Lake.
-Begnas Lake is 35 km east of tourist center at Phewa Lake.
-Unlike Phewa, Begnas is more serene embraced in intact countryside lifestyle.
+Begnas Lake is 35 km east of the tourist center at Phewa Lake.
+Unlike Phewa, Begnas is more serene, embraced in intact countryside lifestyle.
 Begnaskot is a ridge northeast of Begnas Lake overlooking at Himalayas.
 The hike is real insight into Nepalese mountain culture and lifestyle.
-Village along Sundari danda is trying to make a living hosting agricultural tourism.
+Village along Sundari-danda is trying to make a living by hosting agricultural tourism.
+Night in hotel.